F1 2026 April Break: What Every Team Must Fix Before Miami

 The 2026 Formula 1 regulations introduced a new power unit format with a 50/50 split between internal combustion engine output and electrical power deployment.
 This is a significant increase in electrical contribution compared to the previous era and has fundamentally altered the balance of performance between teams.
 Mercedes has optimised this system most effectively in the opening three rounds, giving them a considerable performance advantage over rivals still climbing the development curve.

 For more F1 coverage, visit our Motorsport section.
 Read our Kimi Antonelli championship analysis and follow the season at formula1.com and follow the championship standings and team updates at Motorsport.com.
+Track developments at Formula1.com.
+Read our F1 2026 controversy analysis and standings guide.

 Join the Discussion